Woman of Mountain Dreams

 The Approach 2 to 2.5 hours: Walk behind Wilsons pimple almost to the high point of the pass just north of there is some flat camp sites go West here aiming for the hillside just to the right of the red dirt gully.
 Wander up this to the base of the loose red cliff- go left around that section to the White rot gully and climb it up and right under the chock stone to the base of the cliffs.
 Walk right bushwhacking all the way to the top of the gully (past Inti), then down a short distance on the other side.
 Third class back up a gully some stemming and climbing up a red gully for about 500 feet, then traverse left to a big pine tree at the route base.

 The climb: Gear 1 set of wires, one set of cams to #3 Camalot size, 10-12 long slings and a few quick draws (or just use long slings).
 Most of the pitches are 100-120 feet, none are very long.
 This is a serious climb that would be hard to get a rescue on and is full of loose, dirty rock so be prepared.
 Pitches 1-3 dirty climbing up the gully, you can traverse right up some moss covered wacos at start of pitch 3 and climb a dirty corner to the ledge at the base of the hard pitch if you want to bypass the fatter cracks in the gully.
 Pitch 4 5.11a great well bolted thin 5.11 (at start) edge-smearing to a hanging belay about 100 feet up.
 Pitch 5 5.9/10a mossy, dirty climbing in sections but pretty easy for the grade.
 Pitch 6- 4th class.
 Pitch 7/8 5.9/10a really nice steep climbing up center of face with pretty good protection and good crimpy holds easy to link both pitches to a hanging belay.
 Pitch 9 5.9/10a Stout for the 5.9 grade great climbing in steep crack sections up and then right of belay.
 Pitch 10 climb initial crack on left for 30 feet, step left and climb next crack for 20 feet (it gets really dirty above), step left 10 feet (do not go all the way to next obvious crack since it is off width) into an incipient crack system that takes good gear and climb the dirty face.
 Pitch 11 5.8 dirty run-out sometimes loose pitch to the right of the arete.
 If you have 3 big cams, the dihedral/roof above looks great and would be cleaner and more aesthetic.
 Pitch 12 5.8 climb dirty moss covered ramp to left (be sure to put gear in here as you wont get anything when you climb off the ramp into the system above.)
 At end of ramp climb run-out section into the loose chossy corner being careful not to pull of any giant blocks.
 Step left at top of corner to a great ledge belay.
 Pitch 13 5.9 cool traverse right over a steep section past a bolt, then up a dirty thin crack, step left to a moss filled crack and get a piece of gear then climb the run-out face to its right (unless you want to garden out the moss and dirt in the crack.
 Pitch 14 5.8 choss be sure your belayer is in safe area since this pitch is a wet, moss and dirt covered overhanging pile of looseness.
 Carefully climb straight up to the tree.
-Exit traverse right a distance to the gully climb past initial steep section of the gully then about 100 feet up the gully at which point it gets steep and hard go left here to the ridge and a tree for a belay.
+Exit traverse right a distance to the gully 4th or 5th class climb past initial steep section of the gully then about 100 feet up the gully at which point it gets steep and hard go left here to the ridge and a tree for a belay.
 Next section follows the weaknesses of the ridge (3rd class) to the last 20 foot section of red rock a few 5.7 moves put you on the summit.

 The descent: This is easy if long (3 hours - SEE PHOTOS) look west from the summit.
 At the far end of the sandstone, just before the limestone is a steep curving sandstone ridge this is your goal.
 Do not go down to soon, do not start down until you are sure you are in the giant ponderosas (not the scrub Junipers).
 Notice the white sandstone ridge all the way west to that point you want to follow this ridge all the way west.
 Beware that about Ό way out you drop down into a large drainage.
 Do NOT go down this drainage but instead climb back out the left side (look at it in advance to figure out where to climb out - it is deep, steep and if done wrong will be 5th class) and continue descending the white sandstone ridgeline.
 At the end of the rock ridgeline you drop into another wash that has limestone scree on the opposite side notice a ridge line on the opposite side of that scree hill that is your goal - Walk down the West-facing hillside then very slightly up the limestone scree hill and right onto that ridge.
 Follow that ridge further back and you will drop into the big ponderosa pine stand, which lets you know you are on route.
 At this ponderosa stand descend to the right down and north into the small drainage - it feels too small but it is the right direction.
 After a few minutes you will come into an open section with a huge red tower that has a rock balanced on top.
 Traverse around the right (north) side of that tower then back left onto the steep water worn multicolored slabs.
 Weave you way down these slabs into the start of the South fork of Oak creek descend all the way to your car.
 The upper section has some big drops that can be walked around except in two sections where there are fixed rappels or fixed rope to hand over hand descend.